top of page

 The Economics of Communication Chaos

-As noted in our analysis of high-impact organizations, CAS staff are constantly cleaning up crises caused by communication failure.
+As noted in our analysis of high-impact organizations, staff are constantly cleaning up crises caused by communication failure.

 Investing in a unified language is the single most effective way to protect your staff capacity and prevent the kind of systemic instability that drives high replacement costs.